openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

    The eoan series is the last series supported by the percona-cluster charm.
    It is replaced by the `mysql-innodb-cluster`_ and `mysql-router`_ charms in the focal series.
-The migration steps are documented in `percona-cluster charm - series upgrade to focal`_.
+The migration steps are documented in :doc:`../../project/procedures/percona-series-upgrade-to-focal`.

    Do not upgrade the machines hosting percona-cluster units to the focal series.
 To be clear, if percona-cluster is containerised then it is the LXD